patriciatran/LakeTanganyika/README.md

 This folder contains the 16 ribosomal proteins (Bacteria and Archaea) and the custom metabolic HMMs.

 ### HMM > rp16_HMM
 This is the folder containing the HMM for the 16 ribosomal proteins that were used to search against MAGs and reference genomes.
 The result were used to create the concatenated gene phylogeny. the naming `_bact` or `_arch` signifies whether this HMM is built for Archaea or Bacteria.
-Hmmsearch with the --cut_tc was used.
+[Hmmsearch](http://hmmer.org/download.html) with the --cut_tc was used.

 ### HMM > Metabolic_hmms
 This contains the HMMs for the metabolic genes.
-Use `hmmsearch` to search them against your datasets.
+Use `hmmsearch` with the --cut_tc option to search them against your datasets.

 ## Script: Combining-JGI-data.R